atharva25bai10584/Graph-Search-Algorithm-Visualizer-GSAV-/README.md

 ---

-### Running Instructions

-# Step 1: Install dependencies

-Run the first cell in the notebook:

-pip install matplotlib networkx numpy ipywidgets
+## How to Run

-# Step 2: Run the notebook
+1. Open the notebook in Jupyter

-Execute all cells
+2. Run all cells

-# Step 3: Use the application
+3. Select:

-Select start node
+   - Start node

-Select goal node
+   - Goal node

-Choose algorithm
+   - Algorithm

-Click Run
+4. Click "Run"

 ---